Follow these simple instructions about how to make Easy Homemade Coconut Butter right in your very own kitchen. You'll never have to buy it again!

 – As a frosting (it will need some sweetener and will get quite hard, like a stiff frosting.)

-- As a fat substitute in recipes, but it really needs to be softened first and will make your recipe a little more stiff than otherwise.
+– Use as a fat substitute in recipes, but it really needs to be softened first and will make your recipe a little more stiff than otherwise.